LaunchCodeEducation/lchs/src/chapters/sessions/try-it-sessions.rst

 .. admonition:: Note

-   For our program to work properly, cookies must be enabled in your browser.
+   For the program to work properly, cookies must be enabled in the browser.

 Clone the Repository
 --------------------